| Features | People

 Alder who married Enoch Osborne and Mary "Polly" Alder was the unwed

 Texas, and here their second daughter Mary Ann was born.
 She was

 March of 1917 finds Martha seeking medical help in Bridgeport,

-has either died from a miscarriage, or a botched abortion.
-The death certificate
+lines she has either died from a miscarriage, or a botched abortion.

 for this little family.

 have to bring him home.
 He is laid to rest beside Martha.
-He had no headstone
+He had no

-the care and feeding of her five siblings.
+of the care and feeding of her five siblings.
 She was a school teacher,

 the four boys.